Y0Coss/docs-fork/pages/public_cloud/quantum_computing/getting-started-emulators/guide.en-gb.md

 >>
 >> > [!warning]
 >> >
 >> > *Public access* will expose your data and code to anyone getting the Quantum Notebook link.
 Be careful and don't use it with sensitive data.
-On the other hand, *Restricted access* will ask a user and password combination or an Quantum token to access the Notebook content, ensuring a secure environment.
+On the other hand, *Restricted access* will ask a user and password combination or a Quantum token to access the Notebook content, ensuring a secure environment.
 >>
 >>
 >> ![Create a Notebook Control Panel manager 06](images/creating-a-notebook-using-UI-06.png){.thumbnail}
 >>
 >> **7\.
 Advanced configuration**
 >>
 >> By default, your Quantum Notebook comes with **ephemeral storage** (local storage).
 But in this step, you can also link Object Storage containers and Git repositories to your notebook, to easily access your remote data.